NilPointer-Software/bdfd-wiki/src/bdscript/ignoreChannels.md

 # $ignoreChannels
 The command can't be executed in any of the provided channels.
-If the channel is ignored, then the errorMessage is returned.
+If the channel is ignored, then the 'errorMessage' is returned.

 ## Usage
 ```